boralben/bitrise_android_explainer/training_material/ui_interaction_and_intents.md

  * constrain it to halfway between our text and the bottom of the screen
  * assign it text from `strings.xml`
  * play with appearance settings.
 Set some inset values in the attributes editor
-2. Add a click handle
+2. Add a click handler
  * In `activity_main.xml`, add a clickHandler (`android:onClick`) `logClick` and have Android Studio autogenerate a function in `MainActivity.kt`
+ * Remove the entry in the layout file and the `logClick` function
+ * Use `findViewById` and `setOnClickListener` to set a click listener entirely in code